 The Mammut Alugator Pro T Shovel is an amazing piece of gear for the backcountry arsenal.
 Whether you are digging snow pits, clearing a tree well, or in the shift of things, using it for it’s main purpose – companion rescue; you will find this to be an essential tool in the backcountry kit.

-The weight of the Mammut Alugator Pro T comes in at just 30 ounces [850 grams], and has the largest blade in the Mammut line-up.
+The The force created by gravity acting on a mass." class="glossaryLink " target="_blank">weight of the Mammut Alugator Pro T comes in at just 30 ounces [850 grams], and has the largest blade in the Mammut line-up.
 This is perfect for moving large amounts of snow in the most efficient manner.
 Mammut sharpened the blade so you can power through hard snow and cut out blocks more easily.
 Best of all, the Alugator can be easily switched between shovel and pick mode (90° angle).
 This allows you to move snow downhill quickly and easily if you find yourself on steep slopes or needing to execute a rescue from a tree well.

 Mammut Alugator Pro T Specs